 - Quantum description of the hydrogen atom

-- Symmetries in Quantum mechanics
+- Symmetries in Quantum Theory

 Part III: Presentation of a selected topic related to the future research program (about 20 min).
 The topic will be sent to the candidate by e-mail two weeks before the exam date.